Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Descriptor Loss}

 We trained three versions of DCNN-Match, each with a different $DescriptorMatchingLoss$.
-The first version was trained with Hinge loss on the L2-norm of descriptor pairs, which is conventionally used for training distinct descriptors \eqref{eq:hingeloss}.
+The first version was trained with only the $DescriptorHingeLoss$ defined in Equation \eqref{eq:hingeloss}.
 This version is referred to as DCNN-Match Hinge.
+DCNN-Match Hinge was trained with $m_{pos} = 0$ and $m_{neg} = 1$.
+In the second version, only $DescriptorCELoss$ Equation \eqref{eq:CE} was employed.
+We refer to this version as DCNN-Match CE.
+Next, we trained the network with a linear combination of $DescriptorHingeLoss$ and $DescriptorCELoss$ Equation \eqref{eq:DescriptorMatchingLoss}, which is referred to as DCNN-Match Hinge+CE.